WillTirone/WillTirone/README.md

 ### Hello! 👋

-📈 I'm a second-year MS Statistical Science student @ Duke University with interests in statistical computation, open-source software, and data science!
+📈 I recently graduated from Duke University with an M.S. in Statistical Science.
+I have interests in statistical computation, open-source software, and data science!

 🚀 I recently interned at NASA's Jet Propulsion Laboratory writing code to simulate failure rates on the Perserverance Rover.